 "Our Results: Shipped high-designed product on time and grew monthly active users to 500,000 within 4 months of launch.
 We analyzed user feedback in qualitative research sessions as well as quantitative user analytics to design and implement features to improve the service and improve user retention."

-Lead UX/UI DesignGoogle One: Designing a Premium Google Experience for 100M+ PeopleView Case StudyView app in play store
+Lead UX/UI DesignGoogle One: Designing a Premium Cloud Experience for 500M+ PeopleView Case StudyView app in play store